 CSIRO Marine and Atmospheric Research

 Friedlaender, Ari S.; Ware, Colin; Tyson, Reny B.; and Nowacek, D P., "Using multi-sensor suction cup tags to quantify the kinematics of lunge feeding in humpback whales (Megaptera novaeangliae) in the water around the West Antarctic Peninsula."
 (2011).
-Center for Coastal and Ocean Mapping.
+International Science Symposium on Bio-logging.
 644.